Of the Elders and the First Days of Daern - The War of Creation

 During the great battle, the Enlightened Master had also heard the Nightstalker’s offer to Brannon and the rumor of a realm of caverns.
 The Enlightened Master sent elves into the Eolas Mountains, to where he often seen the Nightstalker go, in order to search for these caverns.
 The elves soon found the dark deeps that the Nightstalker and Ravenous One had carved, along with many abominations that they had made, for the Nightstalker had tied many elves to his energy, turning them into creatures of the night, and the horde of the Ravenous One’s reanimated fallen was vast.
 The elf scouts returned to their Enlightened Master and told him of what they had found.
 The Enlightened master was angered by the corruption of his order and came to the Nightstalker and the Ravenous One.
 With menace in his voice, the Enlightened Master denounced his alliance with them and banished them from his realm.
 The Nightstalker, who had long grown bored of the Singing Forest, shrugged and said that he preferred the darkness of the deep anyways.
 The Ravenous One was spiteful, but held his mind, for he secretly feared the power of the Enlightened Master when in the Singing Forest.
 The Nightstalker and the Ravenous One departed the realms of the Enlightened Master and went to dwell in the caves they had carved, ever deepening them.
 In secret, the Ravenous One crept through the burnt ash of the western part of the Singing Forest, staying near the great western glacier, a towering cliff of ice, and came to the site of that terrible battle and collected more bodies of the fallen to be raised back in the darkness of his realm.
 He avoided the eyes of the enlightened elves, but a small songbird spotted him and followed him back to the deeps.
 The songbird was one of the Guarding Hunter’s scouts and brought its news back to the five, though it had not espied the abominations.

-The five held council with Aigonri the Steadfast, Ayu the Dread, and a hill elf.
+The five held council with Aigonri the Steadfast, Ayu the Dread, and Adalhard the younger brother of Brannon the Fearless.
 It was decided that the realm of caves could not be allowed to stand unchallenged, for the five were concerned at what the three may do beneath the earth.
 It was decided that the scorched pass, the burnt land between the great western glacier and the Singing Forest, was too narrow and risky to take, for if the enlightened elves were to see the forces of the five there, the great western glacier would cut off any means of retreat should the battle go ill.
 So it was that the council decided to sail the Frostmelt Sea and by way of water, come behind the Enlightened Master’s realm.
 They aimed to hold onto the north as well, so planned to split their forces.
 Ayu the Dread said that most wolfos were wary of the water, as they were not adept at swimming long distances, and that the wolfos would be glad to stay and guard the Silent Hills and the Veldt of the Sun.
 The hill elf also volunteered to guard the Silent Hills, as those few hill elves left after the slaughter of the burning battle were inclined towards defense.
-The hill elves had also never recovered from the death of their greatest leader, Brannon the Fearless, and another aspect of their obsidian nature came to light, being hard and brittle, their thoughts more discordant than those of the humans when they were new-made, but being less malleable than the humans of clay, the hill elves were hard to reconcile, each fragment set in their ways, unyielding much as the enlightened elves.
-The sparse hill elves remained at their posts in the Silent Hills, but were never able to rally and would later fade out of Daern and into history, becoming known as the forgotten elves.
+The hill elves had also never recovered from the death of their greatest leader, Brannon the Fearless, and another aspect of their obsidian nature came to light, being hard and brittle, their thoughts more discordant than those of the humans when they were new-made, but being less malleable than the humans of clay, the hill elves would take long to recover from their, each fragment set in their ways, unyielding much as the enlightened elves.
+The sparse hill elves remained in the Silent Hills, but would later fade out of Daern and into history, becoming known as the forgotten elves.
 Aigonri the Steadfast volunteered to command the human army that would travel south.
 The Guarding Hunter decided to stay in the north with his wolfos, as well as the Mystic Lord, who traveled back to the Shattered Ocean and began teaching magic to the descendants of the humans who had never left there.
 The Radiant One, the Voidwatcher, and Freedom’s Blade, who aimed to avenge Brannon the Fearless, would go south with Aigonri’s humans.
 They came to the shore of the Frosmelt Sea, built many ships, and set sail, keeping their distance from the coast, away from enlightened elf bows and magic.

 After some time at sea, Aigonri’s army reached the shores beyond the Singing Forest and landed in the place that would later be the Tirim Desert, which was even in those times, hot compared to the climate of the north, though for now had rugged plants and hardy animals living in it.
 Scouts were sent out and a river was found to the north, across which was the southern edge of the Singing Forest.
 This river would later be called Luasempa, the broad border, for it is deep and has no place to ford along its whole length.
 Aigonri’s forces moved towards the Eolas Mountains, following the Luasempa, but not too nearly, for enlightened elves were spotted lurking in the trees across the river one day and over time, more were seen keeping watch.
 After much travel, Aigonri’s army came to another river, running from north to south, a little ways before the Eolas Mountains.
 This river would later be called Sutakhir, the river without end, for it flows for many miles, from the foothills of the Eolas Mountains all the way down to the Icebound Sea.
 The Sutakhir has many shallower places in its course, easy to cross.
 Aigonri sent scouts to the river banks and across the way, on what would later be called the Plains of Arasan, they saw strange figures moving in the distance.
 The scouts crossed the Sutakhir and drew closer to the figures.
 Upon drawing near, they were horrified to see humans, elves, and wolfos with rotting skin and dead eyes moving about the Plains of Arasan.
 The scouts had found some of the abominations of the Ravenous One.
 These creatures soon became aware of the scouts and let out a ragged cry, calling others of their ilk out of the foothills of the Eolas Mountains.
 A horde was soon after the scouts, who fled back to the Sutakhir, crossing in haste and calling Aigonri’s army to arms.